wp-plugins/editorial-calendar/readme.txt

 The editorial calendar lets WordPress administrators and editors manage the dates for multiple posts at once.
 You see all of your posts in a calendar view and can arrange them via an easy drag and drop interface.
 The editorial calendar greatly improves any blog that plans posts in advance or takes contributions from multiple users.

-This is the beta version and the first one ready for public use.
-Please help us make this plugin better by giving us <a href="mailto:zack@grossbart.com">feedback</a>.

 <a href="http://chrisg.org/drag-and-drop-post-scheduling-with-the-editorial-calendar-wordpress-plugin/">Chris Garret</a> liked the calendar so much he made a <a href="http://www.youtube.com/watch?v=F4BnQZsgtZc&feature=player_embedded" style="font-size: 1.25em">video</a> showing you how to use it.
 Thanks Chris!

 Features: